Old Glory Trail Runs

 Saturday: 6:45-7:45am (or from about 8:15-8:45 for the 10k runners)

 We will have a pre-race meeting on Friday at 7:30pm AND a brief meeting with final instructions before the start of each race.
-The Friday meeting is not required but STRONGLY recommended based on the fact that this is the first year for race.
+The Friday meeting is not required but STRONGLY recommended based on the fact that this is a relatively race.
 We’ll go over the course and what to expect (but leave a few surprises).

 Half Marathon Course